 Giving Back: Values Programme and community projects

-Our Values Programme gives our students a chance to contribute to their community.
+Our Values Programme in the Junior School gives our students a chance to contribute to their community.
 Apart from making a positive difference in the lives of others, these initiatives help embed strong ethics and values for life.

 All of our girls will learn the value of kindness, belonging and sharing.
 Our Junior School children care for their own school grounds through our Flowers for Giving garden and assist the wider community by contributing to chosen charities.
 The girls earn donations for Values Projects through chores at home and events they organise and run at school – and are therefore justifiably proud of the difference they help to make.

 Our Senior School girls are involved in altruistic activities.
 They give their own time and also help fundraise for a wide variety of not-for-profit organisations.
-Charity work and community involvement is wide and varied and ensures our girls develop a sense of belonging/Manaakitanga, and learn how to show respect, generosity, and care for others.
+Community service involvement is wide and varied and ensures our girls develop a sense of belonging/Manaakitanga, and learn how to show respect, generosity, and care for others.

-Services conducted by our Chaplain in the Old Girls’ Chapel also form part of our Values programme and provide an excellent opportunity for our girls to reflect on their charitable endeavours, give thanks and gain a deeper understanding of what it means to live ‘By Love Serve’.
+Chapel services conducted by our Chaplain in the Old Girls’ Chapel also form part of this programme and provide an excellent opportunity for our girls to reflect on their Service endeavours, give thanks and gain a deeper understanding of what it means to live ‘By Love Serve’.